Joanna of Austria, Grand Duchess of Tuscany: Marriage

 In November 1565, she and her sister Barbara, who was betrothed to marry Alfonso II d'Este, Duke of Ferrara, arrived in Trento, where Pope Pius IV sent his legates to conduct a double marriage ceremony; however, because of the renewed conflict between the grooms, the brides had to go to the respective capitals (Ferrara and Florence) of their future spouses to be wedded.

-Her marriage to Francesco I de' Medici, Grand Duke of Tuscany, took place on 18 December 1565 in Florence, after she solemnly arrived in the city by the Porta al Prato.
-Giorgio Vasari and Vincenzo Borghini, with the help of Giovanni Caccini made big festivities for these event.
-The party was also taken to the Medici Villa in Poggio a Caiano.
+Her marriage to Francesco I de' Medici, took place on 18 December 1565 in Florence, after she solemnly arrived in the city by the Porta al Prato.
+On the occasion Cosimo had ordered twelve triumphal arches to be erected each an allegory of victory,religion and joy.
+Giorgio Vasari and Vincenzo Borghini, with the help of Giovanni Caccini made big festivities to celebrate the wedding.
+This involved a procession of gods and godesses alluding to the union between Joanna and Francesco being likened to the wedding of Peleus and Thetis.The party was also taken to the Medici villa in Poggio a Caiano.

 Nevertheless, Joanna was homesick and unhappy.
-Ignored by her husband, and despised by the Florentines for her Austrian hauteur, she never felt at home in Florence.
+Her new husband who was of a taciturn and secretive character was noted to "set little store in virtue" was a womanizer who ignored Joanna and instead occupied himself with his mistress Bianca Cappello.
+Joanna was also despised by the Florentines for her Austrian hauteur, she never felt at home in Florence.
+Joanna was however praised for her virtue and honesty by many Florentine scholars.

 Her father-in-law, Cosimo I de' Medici, was reasonably kind to Joanna.
 He had the courtyard of the Palazzo Vecchio specially decorated for her; the lunettes were painted with murals of Austrian towns by pupils of Vasari, and Verrocchio's Putto with Dolphin fountain was brought down from the Careggi villa where it had been set up in the garden by Lorenzo de' Medici.

 The position of Joanna in the Florentine court was a difficult one: between 1567 and 1575, she gave birth to six daughters, of whom only three survived infancy.
 The absence of a male heir to continue the dynasty was the cause of constant conflict with her husband, who preferred the company of his mistress Bianca Cappello, who gave birth to a son, Antonio, in 1576.

+Joanna now desperate to give birth to a son, in 1573 made a pilgrimage to Loreto and the Basilica della Santa Casa where she prayed to the Virgin Mary for a son.

 Finally, in 1577 Joanna gave birth to the long-awaited heir, baptised Filippo in honour of King Philip II of Spain, Joanna's first cousin.
-The birth was celebrated with great joy by the court, as now the succession of the Grand Duchy was secured and any ambitions of Bianca Cappello to have her son Antonio as heir of Tuscany were eliminated.
-However Filippo was to die young, and Joanna's brother-in-law, Ferdinando, succeeded Francesco as Grand Duke.
+The birth was celebrated with great joy by the court, as now the succession of the grand duchy was secured and any ambitions of Bianca Cappello to have her son Antonio as heir of Tuscany were eliminated.
+However Filippo was to die young, and Joanna's brother-in-law, Ferdinando, succeeded Francesco as grand duke.